cdclaxton/learning/Prolog/clustering/readme.md

 ## Introduction

 Prolog has been used to investigate a first-order logic approach to overlappying graph clustering.
+The first section entitled 'Building Blocks' was developed to explore small parts of a larger model, which is shown in the section entitled 'Demo'.

 ## Building blocks